PraneshS22BEE0237/LPSC-Report/README.md

 ## Introduction

-This repository contains a comprehensive report document related to **LPSC (Liquid Propulsion Systems Centre)**, which is a premier research and development facility under the Indian Space Research Organisation (ISRO).
+This repository contains a comprehensive report document related to **LPSC (Liquid Propulsion Systems Centre)**, which is a premier research and development facility under the Indian Space Research Organisation (ISRO)

 ## Document Overview